LWGO/LWGO.github.io/_posts/2020-01-16-product-management-is-h-o-r-s-e.md

 layout: Blog Post

 ---
-# Product Management is H-O-R-S-E

 What’s the best way to get promoted in the mysterious field of product management?

 For many PMs it’s hard to know what behaviors your product leadership is looking for.
 Even the best attempts to define a career ladder seem to end up as [buckets of nebulous skills](https://www.intercom.com/blog/evolving-your-product-management-career-ladder).
 No matter how you slice it, product management is a squishy discipline.

-So what should you *actually do* to get promoted as a PM?
+So what should you _actually do_ to get promoted as a PM?
 My suggestion: think about advancing your career using the classic hoops game HORSE .

 Like in HORSE, to succeed in your product management career, you need to: